file.csv Alice,Data Scientist,122000 Bob,Engineer,77000 Ann,Manager,119000

 - CSV: Import the

-csvmodule in Python, create a csv writer object, and write the list of lists to the file in using the
+csvmodule in Python, create a csv writer object, and write the list of tuples to the file in using the

 writerows()method on the writer object.

 - Pandas: Import the pandas library, create a Pandas DataFrame, and write the DataFrame to a file using the DataFrame method